Vismayak/worklog/worklog.md

 - [**Illinois NRS Dashboard**](https://github.com/orgs/geostreams/projects/9)

+## October 4th

+**Illinois NRS**

+- Meeting with Trevor to discuss the data and goals of the Illinois NRS dashboard.

 ## October 3rd

 **GLTG**

 Biweekly meeting, went through the new changes for the trend dashboard:
  - The addition of a new parameter yield.
-This means a new radio button, with a new chart and changes to script to calculate yield by using area
+This means a new radio button, with a new chart and changes to script to calculate yield by using area.
+Created github task

+**Illinois NRS**

+- Gatsby setup, read through the docs and set up a sandbox project to go through it.
+- Read through Chapter 5 and made notes to have a better understanding for meeting with Trevor about data

 ## October 2nd